-Treat your job search as if it were another class in your academic schedule.
-Set aside hours each week to manage the process and begin the search early in your senior year.
-You must take advantage of all available resources to maximize your search for a job.
-Meet with a Career Services advisor to review and refine your strategy.
+To maximize your success, we recommend you treat your job search as if it were another class in your academic schedule–set aside hours each week to manage the process beginning early in your senior year, take advantage of all available resources and meet with a Career Development adviser to review and refine your job search strategy.

 A résumé and cover letter are often your initial contact with a prospective employer, creating that all-important first impression.
 They must be perfect in appearance and execution.

-Networking is essential in any job search.
-It is simply the establishment and maintenance of relationships that can help move your career and job search forward.
-It is the incorporation of people–parents, relatives, friends, Davidson alumni, former supervisors and colleagues, professors, and others–in your search.
+Networking, the establishment and maintenance of relationships that can help move your career and job search forward, is essential in any job search.
+It is the incorporation of people–parents, relatives, friends, Davidson alumni, former supervisors and colleagues, professors and others–in your search.

 How Do You Present Yourself in Person?
 (10 percent of your time)